DrRobotmck/installfest_script/readme.md

-## WDI InstallFest Script
+# WDI InstallFest Script

-These are the scripts used to in the installation, setup, and creation of "dotfiles" for the development environments of students in General Assembly's Web Development Immersive program.
+This repo holds the scripts used in the installation, setup, and creation of "dotfiles" (ie, application settings) for the development environments of students in General Assembly's Web Development Immersive program.

-[You can head here to find out what is installed and what the hardware specifications are for the program.][specs]
+[You can head here to find out what is installed, and what the hardware specifications are for the program.][specs]

 The script comes in three basic flavors: the default full install for Mac OS, the default full install for Ubuntu Linux, and smaller scripts that ensure a current and standardized install of Ruby is being used.